Home Page LDS Series LDS Subpages

 “a sacred record which was written on plates of gold.”

-Four years later, in 1827, an angel allegedly allowed Smith to take possession of the plates, along with some special glasses to translate the mysterious ancient language into English.
+Four years later, according to the story, an angel allowed Joseph Smith to take possession of the plates, along with some special glasses to translate the mysterious ancient language into English.
 Smith claimed that what he unearthed from the hill Cumorah was a record written by the former inhabitants of America entitled the Book of Mormon.

 The Nephites had God's favor, they are described as being: